arangodb/docs/3.10/aql/graphs-shortest-path.md

 |    C   | B → C |
 |    D   | C → D |

-Note: The first edge will always be `null` because there is no edge pointing to the *startVertex*.
+Note that the first edge is always `null` because there is no edge pointing to the *startVertex*.

 Syntax
 ------

-Now let's see how we can write a shortest path query.
+The next step is to see how you can write a shortest path query.
 You have two options here, you can either use a named graph or a set of edge collections (anonymous graph).